sebi75/sebi75/README.md

-- 👋 Hi, I’m @sebi75
+- 👋 Hi, I’m Sebastian Semeniuc
 - 👀 I’m interested in building creative software with javascript & others,
-- 🌱 I’m currently working on nodejs project,
+- 🌱 I’m currently working on FinBro
-- 📫 How to reach me - just dm me and I'm trying to answer ASAP!
+- 📫 How to reach me - just dm me

 <!---
 sebi75/sebi75 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.